netzfisch/sahneeis.de/README.md

 git diff
 ```

-Inspect the diff and than commit.
+Inspect the diff for breaking changes and than commit!

 ## Includes
 --------